SkyeH-M/Film-review-site/README.md

 * [Google Fonts](https://fonts.google.com/) provided the links for both fonts used on the site, and aided in selecting fonts that are complimentary to one another
 * [Heroku](https://www.heroku.com/?) was used in addition to Github as the deployment platform for this site due to the use of databases
 * [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) was used due to it being a templating lanuage which enabled me to have a base.html template with all other html pages inheriting core functionality from this
+* [PostgreSQL](https://www.postgresql.org/) provided a relational database for the foundation of the project
 * [SQLAlchemy](https://www.sqlalchemy.org/) was used for the creation and maintenance of the relational databases used in the project
 * [Tech Sini](https://techsini.com/multi-mockup/index.php) aided in the creation of a multi-device mockup image so that I could test the appearance and functionality of the site on multiple device sizes, and provided the image seen at the beginning of this document
 * [WAVE](https://wave.webaim.org/) Web Accessibility Evaluation Tool was used to test my site against accessibility criteria.